jundalisay/superb/content/en/research/indian/gita/chapter-02.md

 On heavenly meditation.
 Much these teach,
 From Veds, concerning the "three qualities;"
 But thou, be free of the "three qualities,"
-Free of the "pairs of opposites,"[FN#2] and free
-From that sad righteousness which calculates;
+Free of the "pairs of opposites,"[FN#2] and free from that sad righteousness which calculates;
 Self-ruled, Arjuna! simple, satisfied![FN#3]
 Look! like as when a tank pours water forth
 To suit all needs, so do these Brahmans draw